matteobettini/professional_website/content/authors/admin/_index.md

 ### Hello! :wave:
+#### I am Matteo, a researcher in machine learning.

+My research focuses on reinforcement learning applied to multi-agent and multi-robot systems.

+I am currently working on training LLM agents for long horizon tasks using reinforcement learning at Meta.

-#### I am Matteo, a PhD student in the Prorok Lab at the University of Cambridge.
+I obtained my PhD from the [Prorok Lab](https://www.proroklab.org/) at the University of Cambridge, were I studied heterogeneity in multi-agent and multi-robot systems and developed the [VMAS](https://github.com/proroklab/VectorizedMultiAgentSimulator) simulator.

-With my supervisor, [Amanda Prorok](https://www.proroklab.org/), I study resilience and heterogeneity in multi-agent and multi-robot systems.
-For my research, I employ techniques from the fields of Multi-Agent Reinforcement Learning and Graph Neural Networks.
+For this research, I employed techniques from the fields of Multi-Agent Reinforcement Learning and Graph Neural Networks.
+During my PhD, I joined PyTorch at Meta, where I created [BenchMARL](https://github.com/facebookresearch/BenchMARL) and helped develop [TorchRL](https://github.com/pytorch/rl).

-Prior to my PhD, I investigated the problem of transport network design for multi-agent routing.
+For my master, I investigated the problem of transport network design for multi-agent routing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Matteo_bettini___CV.pdf" "newtab" >}}CV{{< /staticref >}}.